Skip to main content

 jamjet_approve

-Submit an approval or rejection decision for a paused workflow execution.
-Records the decision and resumes the workflow if approved.
+Submit an approval or rejection decision for a workflow execution paused for human review.
+Records the decision in the immutable audit trail and resumes if approved.

 Instructions

 Submit an approval or rejection decision for a workflow execution that is paused and waiting for human review.
 Use this when jamjet_list_executions shows a 'paused' execution or jamjet_get_events shows an ApprovalRequested event.
 Side effects: appends an ApprovalReceived event to the event log (with user_id 'mcp-client') and, if the execution is paused, resumes it to 'running' status so the next node can proceed.
 The decision is recorded in the immutable audit trail.
 Returns a JSON object with execution_id and accepted: true.
-Fails if execution_id is not found or if decision is not exactly 'approved' or 'rejected'.
+Fails if execution_id is not found, if decision is not exactly 'approved' or 'rejected', or if nothing is pending approval (or node_id does not match a pending approval).
 Related: use jamjet_get_events to see the ApprovalRequested event details before deciding.

 Input Schema